 Not so fast.
 It’s normal to have ups and downs or to have things you’re concerned about.
 You might be going through a difficult time.
 Your doctor can help you figure out if it’s actually a condition and what would help.

-If it turns out that you have both conditions, there are lots of ways to get help.
+If you have both conditions, there are lots of ways to get help.

 Talk Therapy (Counseling)

 A professional therapist can develop a plan to treat your anxiety and depression at the same time.

 Some types of therapy that can help are: